Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Trustee definition

-Let’s break it down even further by thinking of it this way: If you have a dog or a cat who you love dearly, you would want to make sure you had someone you trust lined up to take care of your pet if something unexpected happened to you.
-The same goes for a person’s money and assets after they die, and that’s when a trustee handles their financial matters.
+Think of it this way: If you have a dog or cat you love dearly, you would want to make sure someone you trust takes care of your pet if something unexpected happens to you.
+The same goes for a person’s money and assets after they die.
+That’s when a trustee handles their financial matters.

 TermDefinition

-Settlor/GrantorThe individual who transfers assets into a trust for the future use of their beneficiaries is the settlor/grantor.
+Settlor/GrantorThe settlor/grantor is the individual who transfers assets into a trust for the future use of their beneficiaries.

-BeneficiaryA beneficiary is the individual or group of individuals who the trust was created for and who will benefit from its assets.
+BeneficiaryA beneficiary is the individual or group for whom the trust was created and who will benefit from its assets.

 Successor TrusteeA successor trustee is second in line to serve as a trustee if the current or first trustee is unable to serve their duties.

-Trust AgreementA trust agreement is a legal document that details property and assets and includes instructions on who handles the affairs and where the money goes upon the grantor’s death.
+Trust AgreementA trust agreement is a legal document that details property and assets and includes instructions on who handles the affairs and where the money goes upon the grantor’s death.¹

-WillA will is a legal document that coordinates the distribution of your assets after death and can appoint guardians for children who are minors.
+WillA will is a legal document that coordinates the distribution of your assets and debt after death, and can appoint guardians for children who are minors.
+A testamentary trust is a type of trust that’s included as part of a will and last testament.²

 What does a trustee do?